joshwadd/End2end_Driving_Keras/README.md

 #### Front Facing Camera Images

-The car is equipped with three front facing cameras recording images from the left, centre and right
+The car is equipped with three front facing cameras recording images from the left, centre and right views of the front driving view of the car at each timestep.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDAxMDIwNTMsLTEwNDgwODE0OV19
+eyJoaXN0b3J5IjpbMTQ3NjQ3NTk2OSwtMTA0ODA4MTQ5XX0=
 -->